Yashwant Varma

-Yashwant Varma (born 6 January 1969) is an Indian judge currently serving on the Allahabad High Court in the state of Uttar Pradesh.
+Yashwant Varma (born 6 January 1969) is an Indian jurist who served as a Judge of the Allahabad High Court till his resignation on 10 April 2026.
 He previously served as a judge of the Delhi High Court from October 2021 to April 2025.

 Early life

 He was born in Prayagraj and pursued a Bachelor of Commerce (Honours) degree at Hansraj College, Delhi University.
 He later obtained a Bachelor of Laws (LLB) degree from Awadhesh Pratap Singh University, Madhya Pradesh.

 Career

 Varma enrolled as an advocate on 8 August 1992 and served as special counsel for the Allahabad High Court from 2006 until his elevation to the bench.
 In October 2014, he was appointed as an additional judge of the Allahabad High Court and was sworn in as a permanent judge in February 2016.
 He was transferred to the Delhi High Court in October 2021, and repatriated to Allahabad High Court in April 2025.